Šefik Džaferović: Tenure

-In the first month of his presidency, Džaferović had problems with Serb member Milorad Dodik, Chairman of the Presidency at the time, with Dodik stating he would not attend the first Presidency session under the new leadership until the flag of Republika Srpska, the entity of Bosnia and Herzegovina, was put in his office.
-Dodik eventually relented, agreeing to hold the session with only the flag of Bosnia and Herzegovina.
+During the first month of his presidency, quarrels transpired between Džaferović and Serb member Milorad Dodik, with the latter stating he would not attend the first Presidency session under the new leadership until the flag of Republika Srpska, an entity of Bosnia and Herzegovina, was put in his office.
+Dodik eventually relented, agreeing to hold the session with only the national flag.